Hima039/Hima-Varsha-Nagabhairava/README.md

-# 👩‍💻 Nagabhirava Hima Varsha
+# 👩‍💻 NAGABHIRAVA HIMA VARSHA

 🚀 **About Me**
 I am a passionate and committed final-year Computer Science and Engineering student with a specialization in emerging technologies like **Web Development**, **Software Engineering**, and **Artificial Intelligence**.
 I bring hands-on experience through multiple internships and certifications, with a proven ability to build scalable, user-focused solutions.
 I thrive in collaborative environments and aim to contribute meaningfully to innovative tech projects.